The Many Meanings Behind the Shamrock

 ASymbol of Ireland

 In modern times however, the shamrock has taken on a far less militant meaning.
 It is now used by many state bodies to represent Ireland and Irish culture abroad.
-In fact, the symbol of the shamrock is protected by law as a trademark and its use is restricted to goods or services of Irish origin.
+In fact, the symbol is protected by law as a trademark and its use is restricted to goods or services of Irish origin.

 Ambassador Thomas Kiernan of Ireland presents a bowl of Irish shamrock to President John F Kennedy in 1961.